 chainer.functions.foo in your methods.

-Testing is one of the most important part of your code.
-You must write test cases and verify your implementation by following our testing guide.
+Testing is one of the most important aspects of your PR.
+You should write test cases and verify your implementation by following the testing guide above.
+If you modify code related to existing unit tests, you must run appropriate commands and confirm that the tests still pass.

 $ pip install pytest mock